 “Whoever wishes to foresee the future must consult the past; for human events ever resemble those of preceding times.
 This arises from the fact that they are produced by men who ever have been, and ever shall be, animated by the same passions, and thus they necessarily have the same results.“ –Machiavelli

 We respect the dialog provided by Dr. Interlandi regarding our article series.
-We share a common belief that lifestyle change provides a core level of benefit with regard to both risk and treatment of diabetes.
-As not all patients are able to achieve this goal, we believe that this approach often requires the addition of medication.
-With regard to medication, we also agree that diabetes regimens should have personalization.
+We share a common belief that lifestyle change provides a core level of benefit about both the risk and treatment of diabetes.
+As not all patients can achieve this goal, we believe that this approach often requires the addition of medication.
+Regarding medication, we also agree that diabetes regimens should have personalization.
 As type 2 diabetes represents the interaction of a baseline genetic risk with the environment, optimal results will require considerations of multiple approaches toward therapy.

-In his response, Dr. Interlandi suggests that complexity can be tackled by narrowing treatment choices to 2 to 4 inexpensive options (metformin, glyburide, pioglitazone and relion insulin).
-Of the options presented, three drugs are associated with weight gain and 2 are associated with risk of hypoglycemia.
-Additionally, no consideration is made with regard to recently described benefits in cardiovascular disease with the SGLT2 and GLP1 classes.
+In his response, Dr. Interlandi suggests that complexity can be tackled by narrowing treatment choices to 2 to 4 inexpensive options (metformin, glyburide, pioglitazone, and relion insulin).
+Of the options presented, three drugs are associated with weight gain, and two are associated with the risk of hypoglycemia.
+Additionally, no consideration is made about recently described benefits in cardiovascular disease with the SGLT2 and GLP1 classes.
 Ultimately, this approach is not a rejection of computer-assisted decision support; it is the rejection of the treatment approach of two of the largest and most respected organizations for the treatment of patients with diabetes.

-We would also challenge the respondent’s calculation of cost.
-While initial data entry is sometimes time consuming, accessibility of information can be integrated into the electronic medical record.
-As this information is combined with insurance information that is often difficult to obtain, the end result of decision support is often a decision which is simultaneously more effective, more tolerable, and more affordable.
-We ultimately believe that this will lead to a decrease in need for interaction with providers and a decrease in overall cost.
-Again, a principled rejection of the concept of prescription insurance can be used to solve this problem, but this unconventional approach limits choice to a small number of generic prescription drugs.
-As it is, the criticism of using software is really a complaint about how the respondent gets paid – by workload instead of outcome, apparently.
+We would also challenge the respondent‘s calculation of cost.
+While initial data entry is sometimes time–consuming, accessibility of information can be integrated into the electronic medical record.
+As this information is combined with insurance information that is often difficult to obtain, the end result of decision support is often a decision that is simultaneously more effective, more tolerable, and more affordable.
+We ultimately believe that this will lead to a decrease in the need for interaction with providers and a decrease in overall cost.
+Again, principled rejection of the concept of prescription insurance can be used to solve this problem, but this unconventional approach limits choice to a small number of generic prescription drugs.
+As it is, the criticism of using software is a complaint about how the respondent gets paid – by workload instead of the outcome.

 In the end, our work in decision support is based on a core set of values.
-Logical clinical decision making should have principals which can be defined.
-Interventions can be quantified with regard to these clinical principals.
-Quantification leads to a ranking of interventional benefit.
-Quantification and ranking are inherently mathematical in nature.
-Computers can perform mathematical processes on a much greater scale than a human mind.
-This will lead to a broadening of scope of treatment options and a shift towards human to human communication in medicine.
+Logical clinical decision making should have principals that can be defined.
+Interventions can be quantified about these clinical principals.
+Quantification leads to a ranking of interventional benefits.
+Quantification and ranking are inherently mathematical.
+Computers can perform mathematical processes on a much grander scale than a human mind.
+This will lead to a broadening of the scope of treatment options and a shift towards human to human communication in medicine.

-If you are interested in trying this software for educational,research or other purposes at no cost, please email email@example.com with your purpose and background.
+If you are interested in trying the GlucosePATH software for educational, research, or other purposes at no cost, please email firstname.lastname@example.org with your purpose and background.